pezhore/Proxmox-Home-Lab/README.md

 4. `scp` the network configuration and apply (setting up the proper bond/bridge interfaces)
 5. Configure Ceph
 6. Configure NFS share for Synology DS1618
-7. Run Terraform to do things
+7. Run Terraform to do things, then Ansible, and maybe Terraform again.

 ## Known Issues